“Corporations don’t have values; they have an image…Their main objective is to make money.” ––Merry Mahaffey

 And that’s really all there is to it.

-That being said, this is what really worries me about Trump’s narrow-sighted, business based, guttural “deal making” approach to governing: as evidenced so far, there are no values rooted in philosophical/religious convictions, morality or ethics underlying Trump’s decisions, only short-term, poorly defined/poorly thought-out financial goals.
+That being said, this is what really worries me about Trump’s narrow-sighted, business based, guttural “deal making” approach to governing: as evidenced so far, there are no values rooted in philosophical/religious convictions, morality or ethics underlying Trump’s decisions, only short-term, poorly defined/poorly thought-out financial and ostentatious goals.
 At least neo-liberals, while still being minimalists in the value department, still value the Lockean trio of life, liberty and property.
 But based on his vindictive, contemptuous actions and remarks throughout his campaign, the wall street people and corporate execs he’s nominating for his cabinet, and how his foreign policy is already shaping up (e.g. using Taiwan as a “bargain chip” against China), it’s completely obvious that Trump’s main currency (i.e. what he values) is coercive, dominating power; which, by the way, best supports his chosen false image as some sort of tough-guy, deal-making savior who will stand-up for Trump-Merica Corporation®.